-Whether you’re taking a road trip with the family or the summer heat just has everyone sequestered indoors, parents are going to need plenty of fun activities to keep kids occupied this summer season.
+Parents are looking for fun activities to keep kids occupied through quarantine.
 Thankfully, it’s not hard (or expensive) to turn an underwater flashlight craft into a fun little game that children will love.

 You’ll start by drawing sea creatures on the plastic baggie.
 Depending on your kids’ ages, you can get them to help out with this stage.
 Let your imagination run wild as you draw jellyfish, sea horses and more for your little ones to discover under the ocean.

 Next, place a piece of black construction paper inside the plastic bag so that the creatures you’ve drawn can barely be seen.
 Then, use white paper to draw a flashlight and its light beam.
 When you slide the flashlight around inside the plastic bag, you’ll reveal all of the animals you drew before.
 Your kids will have fun finding and naming each of the sea creatures — and parents will love the entertainment this easy-to-make, cheap “toy” brings.